DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 ![05](/Pictures/Digital Forensics/Drug Dealer Case/05.png)

 4.For the **second question**, if we want to locate and recover the `JPG` file we should find the Hex signature of `JPG` file which is `FF D8`.
 We can locate the beginning of jpg file and also it is very easy to find the end of Hex value.<br>By finishing the searching for Hex signature, you can find the beginning location should be `00009200`.
+The trailing signature of the .jpg file is `FF D9` which comes at `CE E0` so we will select the data till this address.
 By scrolling down the Hex file, we can find `pw = goodtimes` which is located at the line of `0000CF20`.
-Because `50 4B` is the Hex signature for `DOCX PPTX XLSX`, we can konw that `0000CFF0` is the end of `JPG` file.

 Then, we save the Hex value file as the `JPG` file.

 ![06](/Pictures/Digital Forensics/Drug Dealer Case/06.jpg)

 5.We have recognized that `50 4B` is the Hex value of `XLSX` or `ZIP`file.
 However the `XLSX`'s Hex value should be more specific which is `50 4B 03 04 14 00 06 00`.
 We can see the original Hex value is different from that.
-So we can make sure that We can easily extract the final file by imitating previous steps.<br>`0000D000` is the beginning Hex value of the `ZIP` file and also we can locate the end Hex value of file should be `0000D9FF`.
+So we can make sure that We can easily extract the final file by imitating previous steps.<br>`0000D000` is the beginning Hex value of the `ZIP` file and also we can locate the end Hex value of file by considering the trailer bytes `50 4B` after which we have to count `17 characters` which here is at `0000D9FF`.
 We will obtain the encrypted `XLS` file.
 And the password we have known is `goodtimes`.

 ![07](/Pictures/Digital Forensics/Drug Dealer Case/07.png)

+6.For Q4,we used passwords or encryption to mask them from others.

+7.For Q5, we used hex editor and file signature table to successfully examine the contents of each file.

-6.For **Q6**, The `JPG` file just includes the values for color space, I don't know how to confirm the tools to generate it.
+8.For **Q6**, The `JPG` file just includes the values for color space, I don't know how to confirm the tools to generate it.